DAT300-Group5/dataset_analytics/Dataset.md

 ### Step 0.
 Raw Dataset Preprocessing

 Before streaming or database ingestion, we need to prepare the large dataset (≈18 GB).
-The goal is to **restructure raw files into subject-level, time-sorted, sensor-stream-compatible subsets**, so they can later be “replayed” to mimic real devices.
+The goal is to **restructure raw files into participan-level subsets**, so they can later be “replayed” to mimic real devices.

-**Tasks:**

-1. **Split by subject**
-   - Separate each participant’s records into independent folders (e.g., `user01/ppg.csv.gz`, `user01/acc.csv.gz`).
-   - This mirrors the reality that data is generated per device/person.
-2. **Sort by timestamp & unify timezone**
-   - Ensure all records are sorted chronologically.
-   - Align timestamps to a single standard (e.g., UTC), correcting drift if needed.
-3. **Normalize formats**
-   - Convert to a common schema (e.g., `[ts, value1, value2, …]`) per sensor type.
-   - Drop unused metadata fields, compress if necessary.
-4. **Quality control & filtering**
-   - Remove duplicate rows.
-   - Handle missing or corrupted samples (NaN, impossible values).
-   - Mark artifact-prone windows (e.g., motion artifact in PPG).
-5. **Segment by session/day**
-   - Optionally split each subject’s data into nightly/daytime chunks.
-   - This helps later when replaying “one night of data” or evaluating batch processing.
-6. **Prepare streaming-ready format**
-   - Store cleaned data in efficient files (Parquet/Feather) or pre-seeded DuckDB.
-   - These can then feed a simulator (script) that “emits” rows at the sensor’s native frequency.

 [data_preprocess.py](Galaxy_Watch/data_preprocess.py)